-As a consequence of their many different properties, powders have proven to be highly functional materials, however they are notoriously difficult to handle.
-Their behaviour is complex and they cannot simply be categorised as universally “good” or “bad”.
+As a consequence of a diverse range of properties, powders have proven to be highly functional materials, however they are notoriously difficult to handle.
+Powder behaviour is complex and cannot simply be categorised as universally “good” or “bad”.
 Powders can change their behaviour with a slight increase in ambient moisture, or if vibrated for a fraction of a second.
 Some have a tendency to stick to processing equipment, become electrostatically charged, change their characteristics if mixed at a different speed, or for an increased duration.
 These are complex materials, and if well understood their properties can be used to our advantage.
 However, if poorly characterised, a powder’s attributes can easily cause production problems and quality issues with the product.

 The kinds of challenges confronted by industry vary enormously, but typical questions include: -

 - Can I use this new grade of raw material in my existing formulation without introducing production or quality issues?